Cerritos, California: Incorporation

-Two years later, Dairy Valley voted to become a chartered California city.
-As land values and property taxes in California rose in the early 1960s, agriculture became increasingly unprofitable, and development pressures increased.
 In a special election held on July 16, 1963, residents voted to permit large-scale residential development.
-As a reflection of its newly planned suburban orientation, the city's name was formally changed to Cerritos on January 10, 1967, after the nearby Spanish land grant Rancho Los Cerritos, which figured prominently in the region, and after Cerritos College in neighboring Norwalk.
+In 1965, it was voted that the Artesia, Bloomfield, and Carmenita school districts were to combine to become the ABC Unified School District.
+As a reflection of its newly planned suburban orientation, the city's name was formally changed to Cerritos on January 10, 1967, naming it after the nearby Rancho Los Cerritos and to associate with Cerritos College in neighboring Norwalk.
+Other names in contention were "Los Coyotes" and "Freeway City".
+The city planned to appeal to middle-class homeowners, with an abundance of commercial and recreation centers.